StevenFrost/Aerosoft-CRJ-Interaction-Fixer/README.md

 --------
 After Sim Update 5 was released for Microsoft Flight Simulator, interactions on some of the Aerosoft CRJ knobs ceased to work correctly.
 Building a package to override the model behaviors and fix the issues was relatively simple, but unfortunately I was unable to obtain permission from Aerosoft to distribute modified versions of their model behavior XML files.

-To overcome this hurdle, I build a simple console application which generates the package directly on the end user's computer, avoiding the need to distribute the original files.
+To overcome this hurdle, I built a simple console application which generates the package directly on the end user's computer, avoiding the need to distribute the original files.

 Usage
 -----